-Moving into the fourth quarter of fiscal year 2024, while we continue to see a favorable trend of contract manufacturing returning to North America, the strength of the Mexican peso and continued increases in Mexican wages, particularly along the US-Mexico border, have reduced the competitive advantage of Mexico-based manufacturing compared to U.S.-based manufacturing.
-In response to this sustained trend, the Company is restructuring its Juarez facility to focus on higher volume manufacturing, while lower volume products with higher service level requirements will migrate to our other sites, and the Company will begin to realize payroll expense reductions as a result of the severance charges incurred in the third quarter.
-Additionally, global logistics problems, the war in Europe, and China-U.S. geopolitical tensions continue to drive OEMs to examine their traditional outsourcing strategies.
+Moving into the second quarter of fiscal year 2025, while we continue to see a favorable trend of contract manufacturing returning to North America, and continued increases in Mexican wages, particularly along the US-Mexico border, have reduced the competitive advantage of Mexico-based manufacturing compared to U.S.-based manufacturing.
+In response to this sustained trend, the Company is restructuring its Juarez facility to focus on higher volume manufacturing, while lower volume products with higher service level requirements will migrate to our other sites.
+The Company has begun, and will continue to realize payroll expense reductions as a result of the severance charges connected to this restructuring.
+Additionally, global logistics problems, the wars in Europe, and China-U.S. geopolitical tensions may continue to drive OEMs to examine their traditional outsourcing strategies.
 We believe these customers increasingly realize they have become overly dependent on their China-based contract manufacturers not only for products, but also for design and logistics services.
 The decision to onshore or near shore production appears to be becoming more widely accepted as a smart long-term strategy.
 As a result, we see opportunities for continued growth.
 In addition, the headwinds from the global supply chain continue to present uncertainty and multiple business challenges but do show some signs of gradually abating, particularly with respect to the recent price stabilization for some commodity components.
 At the same time, these price reductions are offset by increasing wages at our North American facilities.
-In the fourth quarter of fiscal year 2024, the Company sees the Mexico Peso weakening relative to the U.S. dollar which may translate into improving conditions moving forward.
+In the second quarter of fiscal year 2025, the Company sees a continuing of the Mexico Peso weakening relative to the U.S. dollar, which may translate into improving conditions moving forward.

-We maintain a strong balance sheet with a current ratio of 2.8 and a debt-to-equity ratio of 0.98 as of March 30, 2024.
-Total cash provided by operating activities as defined on our cash flow statement was \$6.1 million for the nine months ended March 30, 2024.
-We believe we maintain sufficient liquidity for our expected future operations and had \$112.9 million in borrowings under our asset-based revolving credit facility with \$7.1 million remaining available and MXN78.0 million in borrowings under our line of credit facility with MXN22.0 million (\$1.3 million USD) remaining available as of March 30, 2024.
+We maintain a strong balance sheet with a current ratio of 2.6 and a debt-to-equity ratio of 0.9 as of September 28, 2024.
+Total cash provided by operating activities as defined on our cash flow statement was \$9.9 million for the three months ended September 28, 2024.
+We believe we maintain sufficient liquidity for our expected future operations and had \$101.5 million in borrowings under our asset-based revolving credit facility with \$18.5 million remaining available.